alfdav/curlthis/styling_standards/python_terminal_styling/README.md

 ### Processing Functions

 - `machamp_process_request`: Process a request with the given input data
+- `machamp_create_command_group`: Create a Typer command group (Typer template only)

 ### Verification Functions

 - `hitmonlee_verify_python`: Verify Python installation
+- `mewtwo_validate_input`: Validate input against a pattern (Typer template only)

 ### Setup Functions

 - `machoke_setup_venv`: Set up a virtual environment

+## CLI Framework Options

+The package provides two options for creating CLI applications:

+### 1. Click-based (Original)

+The original implementation uses Click with a custom `RichHelpCommand` class to override the default help display.

+### 2. Typer-based (Recommended)

+The new recommended implementation uses Typer with its built-in rich formatting support.
+This provides a cleaner, more modern interface with less code.

+Key advantages of the Typer implementation:
+- Built-in rich formatting for help text
+- Type annotations for parameters
+- Command groups for organizing complex CLIs
+- Less boilerplate code
+- Cleaner help output

+See the `typer_styling_guide.md` document for detailed information on using the Typer template.

 ## Pokemon Selection Guide